sblaisfernandez/webOneBiteAtaTime/basics/data_structure/data_structure.md

 ### Example of data structures

+## Linear Data structures

+Store data in a sequential order is allowing for easy insertion and deletion operation.

 - Array
 - Linked List
 - Queue
 - Stack

-- Maps (Dictionary)
-- Hash maps

-- Binary Tree
-- Binary Search
-- Tree
-- Heap
-- Hashing
-- Graph
-- Matrix
-- Misc
-- Advanced Data Structure

-## Linear Data structures

-Store data in a sequential order is allowing for easy insertion and deletion operation.
-Example: Array, linked list, stack And queues.

 ### Advantage of linear data structures